OpenTranslationBible/open-bible/en-GB/21.Ecclesiastes/md/ecclesiastes-03.md

 ## Ecclesiastes 3:8

-A time to love and a time to hate, a time for war and a time for peace.
+A time to love and a time to dislike, a time for conflict and a time for peace.

 ## Ecclesiastes 3:9